Sinelisiwe/sineli.github.io/projects.md

 Technologies Used:

 iOS Development: Swift

-UIKit: For user interface components
+UIKit: For user interface components \n
 Core Data: For local data persistence
 MapKit: For displaying murals on a map and user location
 URLSession: For network requests to fetch mural data